-- 46. It is important that the minimum information to be provided by applicants is commonly agreed in order to reduce inconsistent information requirements by individual competent authorities. - 47.
-The adoption of similar information requirements will also facilitate cooperation between competent authorities and encourage greater use of indirect recognition, since competent authorities will be more inclined to rely on each other if they have some comfort that decisions are based on similar procedures and types of input. - 48.
-Without prejudice to domestic language requirements, to facilitate the joint recognition process, documentation should be provided in a language of mutual understanding.
-The language will be determined on a case-by-case basis. - 49.
+- 51. The adoption of similar information requirements will also facilitate cooperation between competent authorities and encourage greater use of indirect recognition, since competent authorities will be more inclined to rely on each other if they have some comfort that decisions are based on similar procedures and types of input. - 52.
+Without prejudice to domestic language requirements, in order to facilitate the joint recognition process, documentation should be provided in a language of mutual understanding.
+The language will be determined on a case-by-case basis. - 53.
 Competent authorities should be guided by two principles in determining how much and what level of information to request from ECAIs.
-On the one hand, they should secure sufficient information to be able to make a well-informed decision as to whether an ECAI satisfies the CRD's recognition criteria.
-On the other hand, they should request only that information they need to exercise their responsibilities under the CRD, i.e. only that information that is necessary to assess an ECAI's eligibility for prudential capital purposes. - 50.
-In order to balance these twin objectives, CEBS has developed a 'common basis application pack' set forth in Annex 1 to this paper.
-CEBS proposes that competent authorities use the application pack as the basis for their requests for information from ECAIs.
-If necessary, competent authorities can ask for complementary information and documentation on a case-bycase basis, to be discussed, if needed, in additional contacts with the ECAI. - 51.
-In particular, the joint assessment will be based on the documentation provided by the applicant in this common basis application pack.
-All communication with the ECAI concerning the joint assessment, including any request for additional information deemed necessary for it, will be made by the process facilitator to the ECAI on behalf of the competent authorities involved. - 52.
-The use of the common basis application pack during the joint assessment process does not preclude the competent authorities from asking for the

-- information necessary to address the country-specific issues they have identified, before they take their decision. - 53.
-The application pack permits competent authorities to consider the granularity8 of the ECAI's methodology, on both an asset class or market segment and geographical basis.
-For cross-border ECAIs, such information will be used to assess to what extent separate recognition processes are needed for specific asset classes or geographical locations. - 54.
+On the one hand, they should obtain sufficient information to be able to make a well-informed decision as to whether an ECAI satisfies the CRD's recognition criteria.
+On the other hand, they should request only that information they need to exercise their responsibilities under the CRD, i.e. only that information that is necessary to assess an ECAI's eligibility for prudential capital purposes. - 54.
+In order to balance these twin objectives, CEBS has developed the 'common basis application pack' set forth in Annex 1 to this paper.
+CEBS proposes that competent authorities use this pack as the basis for their requests for information from ECAIs.
+If necessary, competent authorities can ask for complementary information and documentation on a case-by-case basis, to be discussed, if needed, in additional contacts with the ECAI. - 55.
+The joint assessment will be based on the documentation provided by the applicant in the application pack.
+All communication with the ECAI concerning the joint assessment, including any request for additional information deemed necessary for it, will be made by the process facilitator to the ECAI on behalf of the competent authorities involved. - 56.
+The use of the common basis application pack during the joint assessment process does not preclude the competent authorities from asking for the information necessary to address any country-specific issues they have identified, before they take their decision. - 57.
+The application pack permits competent authorities to consider the granularity11 of the ECAI's methodology, on both an asset class and market segment and geographical basis.
+For cross-border ECAIs, such information will be used to assess the extent to which separate recognition processes are needed for specific asset classes or geographical locations. - 58.
 CEBS believes that much of the information called for in the application pack will already be available in ECAIs' existing documentation, and that they should therefore be able to provide concise answers.
 However, some additional information may be needed, in particular concerning default data and other quantitative tools on which ECAIs base their opinion of the creditworthiness of an entity.